RodinGolodin/rodingolodin.github.io/content/about.md

 slug: "about"
 ---

 Hi, my name is Sergey.
 I'm a software technical writer with 10 years' experience.

-Since 2015, I've worked as a writer for logistics companies in Southeast Asia.
+From 2015 until 2023, I worked as a technical writer in the logistics instdustry in Southeast Asia.
 I focused on internal-facing documentation and processes, as well as external-facing content.

 In 2023, I joined a company called Sky Mavis, a Web3 gaming startup behind the popular Axie Infinity game and the Ronin blockchain network.
 At Sky Mavis, I write and proofread end-user content, while maintaining the documentation websites infrastructure.